-The Associate of Arts and Science degree is the foundation for many college majors and for the bachelor's degree.
+The Associate of Arts and Sciences degree is the foundation for many college majors and for the bachelor's degree.
 The degree signals to employers that the degree holder has advanced skills in communication and critical thinking skills.
 These skills are paramount for success in today's workplace.
 The degree gives the recipients the foundation for acquiring new knowledge, which is vital to pursuing the bachelor's degree and to adapting to change in the work environment.
 The Associate degree is confirmation of an important accomplishment on the road to a Bachelor's degree.
-University of Wisconsin schools that grant the bachelor's degree consider UW Colleges students with the Associate of Arts and Science degree to have satisfied the university-wide general education breadth requirements.
+University of Wisconsin schools that grant the bachelor's degree consider UW Colleges students with the Associate of Arts and Sciences degree to have satisfied the university-wide general education breadth requirements.

 About the Degree

 To fulfill the UW Colleges mission, the degree requires that core requirements in writing and mathematics be completed as well as a distribution of credits in breadth of knowledge categories.
 The breadth categories in the degree are defined as follows:

 Fine Arts and Humanities

 Students must acquire knowledge of ideas, beliefs, and abiding concerns pertaining to the human condition as represented in literature, philosophy and cultural history.
 They must acquire a level of aesthetic appreciation of the human imagination as expressed in the fine arts, and appreciation of the impact of the arts upon the quality and character of human life.